threefoldfoundation/info_cloud/src/usp/usp_secure.md

 The fact that no data shard can be created only accessing one location, makes the storage quantum proof: no compute power can ‘imagine’ what these missing data are.
 More info on our dispersed storage mechanism can be found [here](https://manual.threefold.io/#/quantumsafe_storage_concept?id=dispersed-storage-architecture-design-philosophy).

-This secure storage has been implemented into Minio S3 storage offering, available on the Threefold Grid.
+This secure storage has been implemented into Minio S3 storage offering, available on the ThreeFold_Grid.

 ## Security in the deployment process

 Deployment of IT workload using a so-called “Smart Contract for IT” makes the deployment process resilient to human error and hacking.
 The system is self-driving and self-healing, therefore removing the human requirement for deploying and operating IT infrastructure and services.
 This represents a breakthrough in IT.
 3Bot records all transactions within the blockchain database (BCDB), ensuring an immutable record of any workload and enables the self-healing functionality as any workload can easily be restored if/when needed.

 ![](info_sdk:smart_contract_it_arch)

 ## Fully decentralized access